mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 - **Result**: We still don't have as comfortable an inventory buffer as we'd like.
 - **Grade**: C

-We're still behind on inventory, as there were a number of surprises that affected the fulfillment team this month.
-I've bumped prices and turned off ads until we get back on our feet.
+We're still behind on inventory, as there were a number of surprises that affected the fulfillment team.
+I've increased prices and slashed ad spending until we get back on our feet.

 ### Start the process of transitioning to a new 3PL vendor.